ozguryazilimas/wp-postane/imsanity/readme.txt

 == Changelog ==

 As some already know, Jason Hinkle passed away earlier this year.
 He will be sorely missed, but I hope to continue his legacy, to improve and support Imsanity.
 Who am I? https://ewww.io

+= 2.3.8 =
+* added: 'imsanity_crop_image' filter to crop images during resizing
+* added: increased security of network settings and AJAX requests
+* changed: metadata fetch and update use correct functions instead of direct database queries
+* changed: bulk resize search is kinder to your database
+* fixed: bulk resize could produce a larger image
+* fixed: image file permissions not checked prior to resizing
+* fixed: EWWW Image Optimizer optimizes image during resizing instead of waiting for metadata generation
+* fixed: JPG quality not displaying correctly on network/multisite settings page
+* fixed: some strings were not translatable
+* fixed: bulk resize results container was not scrollable
+* removed: legacy resize function for WP lower than 3.5

 = 2.3.7 =
 * fixed: uploads to Media Library not detected properly